Riley-Py/Grade-Calculator_GUI/README.md

 This is my first large-scale GUI project, so it may be a bit unpolished (I know Tkinter looks a bit outdated).

+Hey, testing with git, wowo!
+See if this works!

 -RC